 - Helminths- are pluricellular organisms, such as tapeworms, pinworms, roundworms.
 Helminths can have a length from a few millimeters to a few feets and they feed on the intestine.

 - Protozoa- are unicellular organisms such as giardia, lamblia, microsporidia.
 They multiply within the body.
+They can cause diarrhea, nausea, abdominal pain, and vomiting.

 Symptoms of parasite infection